 With this one small (almost dainty), bright red spot smeared on white cotton underwear, television changed forever.
 Correct me if I’m wrong, but I think this is this first time period blood has been shown on television.
 And aside from Stephen King’s, Carrie, I cannot think of any movies that actually show a woman menstruating.
 Matthew Weiner must have known this.
 He must have known he was making television history.
 My historian friends and I certainly did.
 We hopped on our various social medias and immediately proclaimed: “OMG, Sally started her period!
 Yes, I know, they showed it!”
 Of course, the tragic suicide of Lane Pryce stole the show, but still, it was a big moment in television.

 It’s groundbreaking because up until very recently, period blood has been a taboo subject in movies and television.
 Menstruation has a long history of being alluded to or referenced with a wink and a nod (Remember the wedding scene in Sixteen Candles?).
-In fact, a fun game to play with your friends is to pop open a bottle of wine and try and name as many euphemisms for menstruation that you can think of – Aunt Flow, monthly visitor, on the rag, going to war, etc. (for an extensive and entertaining list, see here).
+In fact, a fun game to play with your friends is to pop open a bottle of wine and try and name as many euphemisms for menstruation that you can think of — Aunt Flow, monthly visitor, on the rag, going to war, etc. (mum.org has collected an extensive and entertaining list).

 With the professionalization of the ad business in the early twentieth century, sanitary napkin and tampon advertisements became pictorial, yet mysterious odes to comfort and technology.
 Although magazine and newspaper advertisements took on a slick, professional look, menstrual product ads were often framed around keeping the secret of menstruation safe – essentially publicizing a private matter in a quiet way.
 Historian Lynette Finch argues that this visible/invisible advertising strategy could be attributed to the growing medicalization of knowledge.
 While in previous centuries, women’s bodies and their reproductive systems were largely the domain of midwives and female family members, the advent of the modern medical system in the early-twentieth century, essentially removed women from their own bodies.
 Aside from information passed from mother to daughter, physicians and medical advice writers now offered medicalized information about menstruation and the reproductive cycle — and emphasized hygiene and morality.